 Finally, Tom’s friend and former student, Peter Friedman, finishes it.

-The result is one of the most uncompromising and sharply focused films on this list of LGBTQ+ documentaries.
+The result is one of the most uncompromising and sharply focused films on this list of LGBT+ documentaries.
 “What a way to live,” Joslin says to the camera, and to us, all these years later.
 “What a way to die.”

 Directed by Sam Feder and executive produced by Laverne Cox, Disclosure is a critical look at transness as depicted on screen, from the early days of cinema to today’s hit TV shows.

 Featuring interviews from Cox, Lilly Wachowski, Yance Ford, and Chaz Bono, among others, the film is a straightforward exploration of the profound effect of the stories we tell on the very real lives of trans people.

 This coming LGBT+ History Month and (honestly) every month, it’s worth turning to these LGBT+ documentaries above as a reminder of how far we’ve come as a community, and how far there is left to go.